Isaac-Avila-1/CyberSecurity-Proposal-Capstone-Project/README.md

-# CyberSecurityWork
+# Cyber Security Proposal Project
-This is a repo for work I've done thru another course.
-Will update it very soon!
+This is a repo to showcase a CyberSecurity Proposal Project transforming business requirements into a Proposal.